 CAR-T therapy is designed to be a one-off treatment.
 Because the body will always retain a number of white blood cells that recognise cancer cells as harmful, patients are theoretically given a life-long ‘immunity’.

 Yescarta and Kymriah are currently being assessed by the National Institute for Health and Care Excellence (NICE) for use on the NHS in England.
-A decision on both drugs is expected by late 2018.
+A decision on both drugs is expected in the coming months.

 Dr Alasdair Rankin, Director of Research and Patient Experience at Bloodwise, said: “The development of CAR-T therapy is one of the most promising advances in blood cancer treatment in decades, and while it would initially only be offered to patients who have run out of other options, it offers the genuine chance of a cure for these patients.